IntersectMBO/plutus/notes/plutus-core/Bytestrings.md

-Fortunately Haskell also provides the `Data.ByteString.Char8` interface to its `ByteString` type; this provides, for instance, functions `pack :: String -> ByteString` and `unpack :: ByteString -> String` which convert between `String`s `ByteString`s.
+Fortunately Haskell also provides the `Data.ByteString.Char8` interface to its `ByteString` type; this provides, for instance, functions `pack :: String -> ByteString` and `unpack :: ByteString -> String` which convert between `String` and `ByteString`.
 We already have support for strings and bytestrings in Plutus Core, so this looks like a more promising way to provide extended bytestring functionality.